jilliantburke/edwardslab-metagenomics/README.md

 For a detailed explaination of the algorithm and the reasoning behind the use of this particular method, see the document "thesis_final_version.docx."
 This document also contains the expected output of the graphs from all of included R scripts.

-Please e-mail me if you have questions or comments: jillian.t.burke@gmail.com